JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 * Key features include
   - Immutable variables by default
   - Libraries have immutable data structures
-  - Full higher-order functions (can pass and return functions to functions), currying, anonymous (`fun x -> ` functions), etc.
+  - Full higher-order functions (can pass and return functions to functions), currying, anonymous (`fun x -> ...` functions), etc.
-  - Often also includes pattern matching and type inference
+  - Often also includes pattern matching and type inference, but also may be dynamically-typed
 * Note that you may see the term "persistent data structure", we have been calling these "pure functional" or "immutable" data structures.
-  - The term "persistent" has a longstanding meaning of surviving over multiple runs of a program so I  view "persistent data structure" as a very misleading term for immutable structure.
+  - The term "persistent" has a longstanding meaning of surviving over multiple runs of a program so I  perfsonally find "persistent data structure" as a misleading term for immutable structure.
 * There are roughly two "schools"
     - ML school: static types, type-directed programming, type inference, polymorphism, pattern matching (OCaml, Standard ML, ReScript, Haskell, F#, Elm, etc)
-    - Lisp school: dynamically typed, flexible but no type-directed programming (Lisp, Scheme, Clojure, etc)
+    - Lisp school: dynamically typed: more flexible but no type-directed programming (Lisp, Scheme, Racket, Clojure, etc)
 * All of these functional languages should be very easy to learn now that you know OCaml.

 ## ML Dialects